Baylor vs. Oregon Women's Basketball Predictions & Picks - December 3

 Baylor Performance Insights

-- The Bears have a +199 scoring differential, topping opponents by 33.2 points per game.
-They're putting up 92 points per game to rank sixth in college basketball and are allowing 58.8 per contest to rank 96th in college basketball.
+- The Bears are outscoring opponents by 33.2 points per game with a +199 scoring differential overall.
+They put up 92 points per game (sixth in college basketball) and give up 58.8 per contest (96th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.